Mateen Cleaves: Post-playing career

 On March 14, 2010, it was announced that Cleaves had joined Fox Sports Detroit as a Detroit Pistons studio analyst.
 In addition Cleaves has branched out into music as an owner of the record label All Varsity Entertainment, featuring Jon Connor.

-Currently, Cleaves works for United Wholesale Mortgage as a leadership coach.
+Cleaves joined United Wholesale Mortgage and former teammate Mat Ishbia in 2019 as a leadership development coach.
+In 2021 he was promoted to leader of the leadership development team and is famous in the company for his "Mateen's Motivational Tuesday" posts.

+On July 10, 2025, the Phoenix Suns hired Cleaves as part of their coaching staff under head coach Jordan Ott.